Tori Spelling’s Husband Dean Panicked After Being Sued For Son’s School Fees

 — Big E (@Echo2412) February 23, 2017

 E!
 Online confirms that Tori Spelling’s husband Dean is due back in court for lack of payment and support for his son Jack.
 Spelling and McDermott are often photographed at Hollywood events, and with their four children on travels to Europe, so Eustace is puzzled as to why Dean McDermott just stopped paying for Jack’s school.
-Eustace is now seeking not only back payments, but interest also.
+Eustace is now seeking not only back payments but interest also.
 In the papers filed with the Los Angeles court, Eustace lays out her case.

 “[McDermott] is working and lives in a 2 million dollar rental.
 Order was entered mid-September.
 He stopped paying in November—also for 2 years prior he did not pay and I renegotiated in good faith moving forward.
 He owes me moving forward from February 1, 2017 100,800 in monthlies until July 1, 2020.”